operand/agency/examples/demo/README.md

 1. Start the application.

-      To run the single-container `NativeSpace` application:
+      To run the single-container `MultiprocessSpace` application:
       ```sh
+      ./demo run multiprocess
+      ```

+      To run the single-container `ThreadSpace` application:
+      ```sh
-      ./demo run native
+      ./demo run threaded
       ```

       To run the multi-container `AMQPSpace` application: